Bijeljina: Tourism

-The Dvorovi Spa is one of the most famous spas in the Republika Srpska.
-The Dvorovi Spa was formed after the discovery of thermal water drilling for oil exploration 1957th in Semberija.
-The depth of the source is at 1435 meters, the water is oligomineral, and the thermal temperature is 75°S.
+The Dvorovi Spa is one of the most famous spas in Republika Srpska.
+Dvorovi Spa was formed after the discovery of thermal water, while drilling for oil in 1956, near Dvorovi village in Semberija.
+The depth of the source is at 1350 meters, the water is oligomineral, and the water temperature is 75°C.

 Sports

-Bijeljina has one major stadium known as Bijeljina City Stadium.
-The Stadium is home to FK Radnik Bijeljina, which competes in the Premier League of Bosnia and Herzegovina.
+Bijeljina has one major stadium known as the Bijeljina City Stadium.
+The stadium is the home ground of FK Radnik Bijeljina, which competes in the Premier League of Bosnia and Herzegovina.
 Radnik won the Bosnian Cup in 2016.
-Their president is Predrag Perković and their manager is Vlado Jagodić.
+Their president is Predrag Perković, while their manager is Vlado Jagodić.

-OFK Zenit Bijeljina is a young club from Bijeljina but their youth teams had earned a lot of medals in Bosnia and Herzegovina, Serbia, Slovenia, Romania, Austria, Germany.
-Their stadium is ‘Zenit Arena’ in Novo Selo, 5 min from the city center.
-OFK Zenit competes in the leagues of Football Association of Republika Srpska (FSRS).
-They have the contract with Zvijezda 09 (team in Premier League BiH) to Zenit's youth teams play like Zvijezda 09's players.
+OFK Zenit Bijeljina is a young club from Bijeljina but their youth teams had earned a lot of medals in Bosnia and Herzegovina, Serbia, Slovenia, Romania, Austria, and Germany.
+Their home ground is "Zenit Arena" in Novo Selo, located 5 minutes away from the city center.
+OFK Zenit competes in the leagues of the Football Association of Republika Srpska (FSRS).
+They have a contract with Zvijezda 09 (team in the Premier League of BiH) to Zenit's youth teams play like Zvijezda 09's players.

-Bijeljina was designated European city of sport in 2020.
+Bijeljina was designated a European City of Sport in 2020.